lacanoid/datalink/docs/README.md

-The standard states: "The purpose of datalinks is to provide a mechanism to synchronize the integrity control, recovery, and access control of the files and the SQL-data associated with them. " It attemps to extend ACID database properties to external files.
+The standard states: "The purpose of datalinks is to provide a mechanism to synchronize the integrity control, recovery, and access control of the files and the SQL-data associated with them. " Effectively, it attemps to extend ACID database properties to external files.

 Datalinks provide an interesting and viable alternative to large objects.